+(for 2022, includes 2021 values as an estimate for future month’s data)

 This testimony demonstrates that BVES prudently procured gas for its BVPP and the associated costs are reasonable.

-Natural Gas Transportation
+B. Natural Gas Transportation

-The natural gas purchased by BVES was transported from the SoCalGas transmission system to the BVPP through a transportation agreement with SWG.
+Prior to the expiration of the natural gas purchased by BVES was transported from the SoCalGas transmission system to the BVPP through a transportation agreement with SWG.
 BVES agreed to an annual minimum gas transport amount to avoid paying the initial capital cost associated with a necessary distribution pipeline.
 BVES agreed to transport a minimum amount of natural gas each year or pay SWG’s margin rate for the difference between 24,960 MMBTU and actual use.
 SWG’s margin rate is currently $1.28349/MMBTU so the minimum amount BVES could pay each year was $32,035 if it used no natural gas at all during the year.
-Typically, BVES does not use 24,960 MMBTU annually unless operation of the BVPP is economic.
+Typically, BVES did not use 24,960 MMBTU annually unless operation of the BVPP was economic.
 Because of the relatively high heat rate of the BVPP, its energy costs are generally more expensive than purchasing from the CAISO day-ahead market or imbalance market.

-Since 2011, BVES generally has paid an average of $19,637 per year to SWG to meet BVES’ minimum flow obligation, in addition to monthly transportation costs.
-This has been more economic than purchasing additional gas and generating energy at the BVPP at above-market prices.
-Table 2.14 below summarizes natural gas transportation costs from September 2011 through October 2016.
+Table 2.13 below summarizes natural gas transportation costs from September 2017 through May 2019.
 The costs shown below are also included in Table 2.1,

 Table 2.14 BVES Natural Gas Transportation Costs